 To protect against this, ExpressVPN and many others use something called HSTS (HTTP Strict Transport Security).

-When you first connect to a HSTS website, the website instructs your browser to only ever connect through HTTPS in the future, and never connect through any unencrypted means.
+When you first connect to an HSTS website, the website instructs your browser to only ever connect through HTTPS in the future and never connect through any unencrypted means.
 This only works, however, if the first time you connect to the site you are not already being attacked.

-Some popular high-profile websites do go a step further and have convinced developers of major browsers to include a special rule into their software to ensure that even a first-time connection is made over an encrypted channel.
+Some popular, high-profile websites do go a step further and have persuaded developers of major browsers to include a special rule into their software to ensure that even a first-time connection is made over an encrypted channel.

 The Electronic Frontier Foundation has released a clever tool called HTTPS Everywhere that allows you to set rules for all the sites you visit and forces your browser to only use https.
 This makes it far less likely that you accidentally overlook a man-in-the-middle-attack.

-HTTPS Everywhere is an extension to your browser and it works with Firefox, Chrome, and Opera.
+HTTPS Everywhere is an extension to your browser.
 You can even set a rule that blocks all connections made with HTTP, although sadly this makes many sites unusable.

 Man-in-the-middle attacks are not limited to browsing.
-They are a threat wherever encryption is used, for example, email or chat messaging.
-In encrypted chat and email the strategy of the attack is similar to that of web browsing, but the defense is slightly different.
+They are a threat wherever encryption is used, such as email or chat messaging.
+In encrypted chat and email, the strategy of the attack is similar to that of web browsing, but the defense is slightly different.